Ayesha-Nadeem08/Stock_Price_Prediction/README.md

-📈 Stock Price Prediction – AAPL (Apple Inc.)
+🚀 Stock Price Prediction – AAPL (Apple Inc.)

 This project is part of the Data Science Internship at Arch Technologies.
 The goal is to predict the **future closing stock prices** of Apple Inc. (AAPL) using historical stock data.
-Two different models are used for comparison:
+Two different models are used for performance comparison:

 - ✅ Linear Regression (Classical Machine Learning)
 - 🔁 LSTM (Long Short-Term Memory – Deep Learning)